cmu-phil/tetrad-manual-rtd/docs/algorithms/ccd.md

     - If you supply required edges, CCD will throw an error.
     - This is intentional: forcing orientations not justified by CCD can break correctness for DCGs.

-Tiers are not explicitly used; the key point is that **you can forbid orientations**, but you cannot force them.

 ---

 ## Strengths